LeoLovemary/tastylib/README.md

 ##### Cost in practice

 Note that there are many different ways to implement the hash table.
-The C++ standard library implements the `std::unordered_set` as a **dynamic** hash table, which means that its bucket amount changes dynamically when performing `insert()` and `remove()/erase()` operations (i.e., using [extendible hashing](https://en.wikipedia.org/wiki/Extendible_hashing) or [linear hashing](https://en.wikipedia.org/wiki/Linear_hashing)).
+The MSVC compiler implements the `std::unordered_set` as a **dynamic** hash table, which means that its bucket amount changes dynamically when performing `insert()` and `remove()/erase()` operations (i.e., using [extendible hashing](https://en.wikipedia.org/wiki/Extendible_hashing) or [linear hashing](https://en.wikipedia.org/wiki/Linear_hashing)).
 While in TastyLib, for simplicity, the hash table is **static** so its bucket amount is fixed after initialized.
 Since different implementations have different pros and cons, it's hard to give a convincing benchmark result.

 ### AVLTree